darenft-labs/metarrior-nft2-docs/README.md

 }'
 ```

-- Using access token to call api to add schema and webhook url
+- Step 6: Using access token to call api to add schema and webhook url

 `schema` is metadata of nft result from game's backend